cytoscape/cyChart/README.md

 ![Screen Dump](scatter1.png)

-Both the scatter and histogram filters will support you to create a filter in the Select control panel.
-They both will save their state as a PNG image.
+Both the scatter and histogram filters will support you to <i>Create Filter</i> in the Select control panel.
+They both have a <i>Copy Image</i> button will save their state as a PNG image.